ubytedev/SoftTagBody/README.md

 # SoftTagBody.uplugin (Experimental)
-Experimental SoftTagBody UPROPERTY metadata specifier that works with Typed Tags.
+Experimental SoftTagBody `UPROPERTY` metadata specifier that works with Typed Tags (new).

 Introduces `TSoftTagBodyFieldRegistration` and `TSoftTagBodyStatics`.